Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 Three obvious dead zones were fake, alarms to let her know someone probed her.
 She was one devious bitch.
 Roger backed away carefully from her shields, never letting on he knew about her booby-trap.

 His battlecloak was in his lap, hers on the seat beside her.
 That is where he moved his focus next.
-While in no way safe to probe, being outside her main shields it was not quite as dangerous and would tell him much about her magic.
+While in no way safe to probe, being outside her main shields, it was not quite as dangerous and would tell him much about her magic.

 At first look, it was a near-perfect mage level battlecloak.
 Even sitting next to her, it interfaced with her personal shields seamlessly.
 That interface was even better than Roger’s.
 Those shields were perfect Mage shields, great Magi but not Magus level shields by any stretch.